Aboalarbe/Question-Answering-NMEC-Guide/README.md

 ## Optimizations

-we optimized our piplines to get response in less than 5 seconds !!
+now we are working to optimize our piplines to get response in less than 5 seconds !!

 ## Feedback